abdulrahmanalaa123/Extra_ITI/Redhat/Readme.md

 ***(needs to be researched further)***
 - each process or application running is assigned a virtual address space mapped to a physical address to the main memory

+## freeze
+- the freeze controller is used to freeze a process either by chance or adding the task to a freezed state controller and while running its in a state of thawed can be viewed also by accessing `/sys/fs/cgroups` and modifying `freeze.state`
 ## block controller
 - specify read and write bytes limit or specify read and write iops limit (input output operations)
 ### block specifications